 6. Create Processes and Use the Right Tools

-As soon as you start putting together an action plan, you need to have all your processes nailed down.
-This means you need to have the right tools at your hand, you need to know how to use them and, most of all, you need to be extremely organized from day one, even before effectively starting to earn money.
+As soon as you start putting together an action plan, it would be best to have all your processes nailed down.
+This means you need to have the right tools at your hand.
+You need to know how to use them and, most of all, you need to be extremely organized from day one, even before effectively starting to earn money.

-Use a planner, either on paper or digital, to order your tasks, make sure you give your self a list of things to do every day to accomplish results and to avoid getting lost in the myriad of things to do.
+Use a planner, either on paper or digital, to order your tasks.
+Make sure you give yourself a list of things to do every day to accomplish results and avoid getting lost in the myriad of things to do.

-And don’t forget to start using the right tools since the beginning to become a better freelancer.
+And don’t forget to start using the right tools from the beginning to become a better freelancer.

-- Invoicing software: We have a whole guide on the best invoicing tools for freelancers.
+- Invoicing software: Read our guide on the best invoicing tools for freelancers.

 7. Carefully Choose Your First Clients

-Finding and choosing your first clients can be daunting: we don’t recommend to rush into it but not even to be too picky.
-You need to build a portfolio, you need to start showing people that you know how to do things and you can help them, you need to build your brand.
-Your first clients have to be businesses you feel confident about, businesses you would use yourself but also businesses you may not want to work in the future but that will help you in building your career.
+Finding and choosing your first clients can be daunting: I don’t recommend rushing into it but not even being too picky.
+You need to build a portfolio, and you need to start showing people that you know how to do things and help them.
+It would be best if you built your brand.
+Your first clients have to be businesses you feel confident about, businesses you would use yourself, and businesses you may not want to work in the future, but that will help you build your career.

-We don’t advise working pro-bono for exposure: if your work is considered good enough to help a company it means that it’s good enough for you to get paid.
+I don’t advise working pro-bono for exposure: if your work is considered good enough to help a company, it means that it’s good enough for you to get paid.

-We recommend you get your name in front as many people you can: building your own website and showing what you can do, it’s proven to be one of the most effective ways to find clients, even first clients.
+I recommend you get your name in front of as many people as you can: building your own website and showing what you can do’s proven to be one of the most effective ways to find clients, even first clients.

 Companies want to have proof of what they’re buying, and in this way, you’re giving them the perfect proof they want.